Antares0982/ssrJSON/README.md

 TL;DR: ssrJSON is faster than or nearly as fast as [orjson](https://github.com/ijl/orjson) (which announces itself as the fastest Python library for JSON) on most benchmark cases.

-Artificial benchmark case to demonstrate the speed of encoding non-ASCII ([simple_object_zh.json](https://github.com/Nambers/ssrJSON-benchmark/blob/9207eb70c972200cec44ea3538773590b59b01ad/src/ssrjson_benchmark/_files/simple_object_zh.json))
+Below is an artificial benchmark case to demonstrate the speed of encoding non-ASCII JSON ([simple_object_zh.json](https://github.com/Nambers/ssrJSON-benchmark/blob/9207eb70c972200cec44ea3538773590b59b01ad/src/ssrjson_benchmark/_files/simple_object_zh.json)).
+Upon seeing the diagram below, you might wonder: why do the performance results from other libraries appear so poor?
+If you are interested, please refer to the section [UTF-8 Cache of str Objects](#UTF-8 Cache of `str` Objects).

 ![](pics/simple_object_zh.json_0.0.6.svg)